Jules Greenbaum: Greenbaum-Film

-Freed by the war from the foreign competition, Greenbaum broke with Davidson's PAGU and founded Greenbaum-Film out of Vitascope.
+The war resulted in the elimination of foreign competition.
+He broke with Davidson's PAGU and founded Greenbaum-Film out of Vitascope.
 On 12 January 1915 Greenbaum-Film was incorporated with 10,000 marks and started production again in 5–7 Franz-Josef-Straße, Weissensee, with office and sales at Friedrichstraße 235.
 An article in Lichtbild-Bühne for 3 June 1915 announced: "Dr. Hans Oberländer, Richard Löwenbein, Richard Oswald, Greenbaum-Film GmbH – the biggest film factory in Germany."
 Oswald made five films in a few months and then separated financially from Greenbaum-Film, becoming a self-employed producer and director.

 In 1916 Greenbaum closed a deal with Albert Bassermann, who starred in seventeen films for Greenbaum-Film by 1920.
-The director Adolf Gärtner (who worked on Joe May's Stuart Webbs detective series) also moved to Greenbaum-Film and directed nine films in Weißensee.
+Director Adolf Gärtner (who worked on Joe May's Stuart Webbs detective series) also moved to Greenbaum-Film and directed nine films in Weißensee.
 Greenbaum took out a 5-year lease on the Weißensee premises from 4 January 1917 – 1922.
 In 1919 he leased the double glasshouse studios to Joe May for 600,000 marks, which became known as the May-Atelier.

 Merger with Ufa – bankruptcy and death

 In 1919 Greenbaum affiliated with Ufa, which the State had quietly established as the giant of German film industry during the war, but the deal led to a series of legal disputes and the virtual bankruptcy of Greenbaum-Film.

-Greenbaum had a monopoly contract with Ufa to supply films to Ukraine, Bulgaria, Romania and Turkey.
-Despite the political events in the Balkans, Ufa claimed millions from Greenbaum for lost sales and the dispute escalated through the courts.
+Greenbaum negotiated a monopoly contract with Ufa to supply films to Ukraine, Bulgaria, Romania and Turkey.
+Although Ufa generally didn't break even with domestic sales in Germany alone, foreign sales could make up the difference.
+However, the war had enormous repercussions for the Balkan peninsula with the borders of many states completely redrawn after 1919.
+This unsettled political situation led to reduced profits; Ufa claimed millions from Greenbaum for lost sales and the dispute escalated through the courts.
 Ufa's interests were represented by Hemann Fellner, Greenbaum's former business partner.

 In April 1920, rival company Decla Film merged with Deutsche Bioscop GmbH and became known as Decla-Bioscop.

 Greenbaum lost the factory and everything else, and died in 1924 in a mental hospital aged 57.
 The studios were taken over by Ufa after his death; his two sons George and Mutz managed Greenbaum-Film until it was taken over by Hermann Millakowsky and eventually liquidated in 1932.

 During his life Greenbaum launched the career of a number of leading German directors and actors including Max Mack, Richard Oswald and Maria Orska.
-His son Mutz Greenbaum ("Max Greene") became a leading cinematographer, whose films include Christopher Columbus (1923 film) starring Albert Bassermann, Thunder Rock (1942) and I'm All Right Jack (1959).
+His son Mutz Greenbaum ("Max Greene") became a leading cinematographer, whose films include Christopher Columbus (1923) starring Albert Bassermann, Thunder Rock (1942) and I'm All Right Jack (1959).